bennidi/mbassador/README.md

 Mbassador is a very light-weight message bus implementation following the publish subscribe pattern.
 It is designed for ease of use and aims to be resource efficient and very fast.
-It was inspired by google guava's event bus which lacked some features like weak references and ended up being even faster but offering more features.
+It was inspired by google guava's event bus which lacked some features like weak references at that time.
 At its core it offers the following:

 + Delivers everything: Messages must not implement any interface and can be of any type (-> message bus is typed using generics with upper bound being Object.class)